 Definitions

-A definition is a named feature configuration.
+A definition is a named rule-based configuration entry.
+It can represent a boolean feature flag, a remote config value, or a structured object.
 Each definition contains an ordered list of variations and optional metadata.

 Structure